singh1114/best/_posts/2019-12-25-creating-table-of-content-in-jekyll-blog-without-plugin.md

 ### Improving SEO of your Jekyll blog

 It can also help you to improve your SEO.
 Most of the times the table of content is in the top half of the post.
-Whenever a search engine goes through the post and it finds all the relevant links to various things in the beginning of the
+Whenever a search engine goes through the post and it finds all the relevant links to various headings in the beginning of the post, it rank you higher than your competition.

+## Strategy behind creating table of content on a Jekyll blog

+We want a table of content for a blog post.
+The easiest way to create a table of content is to target the headings in the post.
+We will go through the whole post's content and fetch all the `H2`s and `H3`s.
+All the `H2`s and `H3`s will have unique `HTML` ids, so we will be able to link to those easily.
+Not going below `H3`s because of the obvious reasons here.

+Few test cases that I want to cover before diving in.

+* Table of content widget should be hidden if no heading in the post.
+* By default every post should have table of content visible.
+* There should be an option on post level, which allows me to hide this for that specific post.

+## Creating table of content widget in Jekyll blog